-The responsibilities stated have been assessed as not being associated with the defined occupation based on the facts provided in the paperwork.
+Based on the facts provided in the paperwork, the responsibilities stated have been assessed as not being associated with the defined occupation.

 3. Insufficient documentation leads to failed assessment.

-If documentation given does not satisfy the requirements of the Skills Assessment Guidelines or is insufficient to meet the assessment criteria, it will be termed as not assessed.
+If the documentation does not satisfy the requirements of the Skills Assessment Guidelines or is insufficient to meet the assessment criteria, it will be termed as not assessed.

-4. Lack of detail causes the work episode not be evaluable.
+4. Lack of detail causes the work episode not to be evaluable.

-The material given does not include enough information for us to make an evaluation.
+The material does not include enough information for ACS to evaluate.

 5. Questions Regarding Result Letters